 Delayed puberty is absence of sexual maturation at the expected time.

-Delayed puberty may result from constitutional delay (see Secondary hypogonadism), which often occurs in adolescents with a family history of delayed growth.
+Delayed puberty may result from constitutional delay, which often occurs in adolescents with a family history of delayed growth.
 Prepubertal growth velocity is normal, but skeletal maturation and adolescent growth spurt are delayed; sexual maturation is delayed but normal.
-Other causes include Turner syndrome in girls (see Turner Syndrome), Klinefelter syndrome in boys (see Primary hypogonadism), CNS disorders (eg, pituitary tumors that reduce gonadotropin secretion), CNS radiation, certain chronic disorders (eg, diabetes mellitus, inflammatory bowel disorders, renal disorders, cystic fibrosis), Kallman syndrome, and excess physical activity, especially in girls.
+Other causes include Turner syndrome in girls, Klinefelter syndrome in boys, CNS disorders (eg, pituitary tumors that reduce gonadotropin secretion), CNS radiation, certain chronic disorders (eg, diabetes mellitus, inflammatory bowel disorders, renal disorders, cystic fibrosis), Kallman syndrome, and excess physical activity, especially in girls.

 In girls, delayed puberty is diagnosed if one of the following occurs: